skfarhad/hazard_reporting_system/backend/README.md

 - **Incident API**:
   Allows providers to create incidents.
 Requires API key for authentication.

-  Allows you to retrieve information about incidents.
-You can either fetch details for a specific incident by its ID or retrieve a list of all incidents.
-Requires API key for authentication.
 - **Volunteer API**: Provides a list of active volunteers.
 No authentication required.

 ## How to Use the APIs